 A Community of Learning

 We nurture a close-knit learning community from the very beginning of your academic career.
-Whether it is through our Vic One program, Vic One Hundred or the First-Year foundation courses offered by the Faculty of Arts and Science, every first-year Victoria College student is required to enroll in a seminar course.
+Whether it is through our Vic One program, Vic One Hundred or the First-Year foundation courses offered by the Faculty of Arts & Science, every first-year Victoria College student is required to enroll in a seminar course.

 You will be part of a rich student life.
 At Vic, the excitement and creativity extend beyond the classroom.
 We have our own student government, student newspaper, athletics association, drama society and a wide array of clubs.
 Whether you live in residence or commute to and from school, you’ll find your place in one of Vic's co-curricular and extra-curricular opportunities.